On the day

 • Graduands should leave all their belongings with their guests, including mobile phones.

-• Make sure your guests have their tickets to hand.
-Anyone who has requested special seat reservations must make themselves known to the ushers on the door so they can be seated appropriately.
+• Anyone who has requested special seat reservations for their guests must make themselves known to the ushers on the door so they can be seated appropriately.

 • Guests are seated separately from graduands.

 • The congregation will stand as the procession makes its way to the stage in the Hall.
-University staff members will then deliver their speeches.
+Initial speeches will then be delivered.

-• During the ceremony, you'll be called to move towards the stage by an usher in the order that names will be called.
+• During the ceremony, at the appropriate moment you'll be called to move towards the stage by an usher in the order that names will be called.

 • When your name is called, you'll make your way across the stage, where you’ll be handed your commemorative chocolate gold coin (known as the Dawn Dubloon) from our Chancellor Dawn French, and then proceed to leave the stage before returning to your seat.